 At the end of the day, website UX should be treated as a cross-platform endeavor.

 Your best website on any device

-(Screen) size doesn’t matter.
-Epic Web Studio’s talented team of developers and designers build quality, high-converting website user experiences scaled to fit any device.
+At Epic Web Studios, we take a mobile-first approach when it comes to UX and design, starting with the mobile-friendly configurations before working our way up.
+Our talented team of developers and designers build quality, high-converting website user experiences scaled to fit any device.
 Contact us to bring your web presence into the next generation.